bitsy-lang/bitsy/docs/source/nettle/index.rst

 `if` statements create muxes.

 All `if` statements must have an `else` branch.
-If you don't care what the value is for the `else` branch, you can use `X`.
+If you don't care what the value is for the `else` branch, you can use `XXX`.

 **Undefined Values**